As seen in:

 4. Show Them You’re the Right Choice for This Restaurant Manager Job

 - Go back to the internet job posting or newspaper clipping and find the original job requirements.
 That is the exact recipe for their ideal hire.

 - Detail how you meet and exceed all their expectations.

 - Talk up your restaurant skills and supervisory expertise, and use quantifiable achievements (“increased dinner guests by 15%”) to prove it all.

-Don’t make it too lengthy (or too short): How Long is the Perfect Cover Letter in 2019?
+Don’t make it too lengthy (or too short): How Long is the Perfect Cover Letter?

 5. Explain Why You Want to Work for This Particular Restaurant

 - You’ve told them why you are the best manager for their restaurant.
 Now, show them why this restaurant is the perfect place for you.

 - Write using enthusiasm for this exact restaurant management opportunity.

 6. Make The Restaurant Owner an Offer They Can’t Refuse